tb0hdan/stnith/README.md

 - [x] **Secure Data Erasure:** Overwrites and deletes data on storage devices to prevent recovery.
 Powers off the system immediately after data destruction.
 - [x] **Failsafe Mechanisms:** Designed to be robust and challenging to neutralize once activated.
 Includes process hiding.
+- [x] **Data backup option:** Before destruction, it can back up critical data to a secure remote location.
 - [ ] **Hardware Bricking:** Corrupts firmware and critical system files to render the hardware unusable.
 - [ ] **Physical Destruction:** Utilizes GPIO (General Purpose Input/Output) pins to send signals to external hardware, such as relays or custom circuits, to physically damage or destroy components.